Nehalennia: Name

+Worship

+Much about the worship of Nehalennia remains a mystery.
+Given her attributes (horn of plenty, apples), she was probably originally a fertility goddess.
+Around the year 200 CE, the time from which her altars and statues date, Nehalennia was mainly worshipped as the protector of travellers and traders in the North Sea area.

+The worship of Nehalennia was concentrated in temples in Ganventa (north of Colijnsplaat) and Domburg.
+The temple in Ganventa was dedicated exclusively to the goddess, while other (Roman) gods were also worshipped in Domburg.
+Statues of the supreme god Jupiter, Neptune and the goddess Victoria have been found there (Domburg).

+Other indigenous deities that were locally venerated at that time are: Burorina, Hludana, Hurstrga, Sandraudiga, Seneucaega, Vagdavercustis and Viradecdis.

 Inscriptions

 Nehalennia is attested on 28 inscriptions discovered in 1645 in the Dutch town of Domburg on the Zeeland coast, when a storm eroded dunes.
 The remains of a temple were revealed that was devoted to the previously unattested goddess Nehalennia.
 Beginning in 1970, numerous altars, remains of female sculptures and related artifacts were found near in the town of Colijnsplaat, including roof tiles and remains of the temple devoted to Nehalennia that was in a former town, now lost.
 Two other temple remains have been found in the Cologne-Deutz area of what is now Cologne, Germany.

-Dutch archeologist J.E.
+Dutch archaeologist J.E.
 Bogaers and Belgian linguist Maurits Gysseling, in their joint publication Over de naam van de godin Nehalennia ("On the name of the goddess Nehalennia"), listed several different forms of the name that appear in inscriptions.
 While Nehalennia is by far the most common spelling, Nehalenia and Nehalaennia both appear a few times.
 Gysseling characterizes these two forms as Latinisations of the more archaic Nehalennia.
 Several sporadic spellings, which are attested once each, were considered by Bogaers as non-standard or rejected as misread, due to the poor state of some of the inscriptions.
 Gysseling holds that some spellings are a transliteration, an attempt to approximate the pronunciation of her name in Latin script, suggesting that the "h" may have been pronounced as some German ch sound.
 One of the numerous altars dredged up from the Oosterschelde near Colijnsplaat in 1970 features the spelling Nechalenia.
 It appears that spellings with 𐌝 are intentional and not due to damaged artifacts.

 The Domburg inscriptions to Nehalennia inspired Marcus Zuerius van Boxhorn to produce a hasty etymology linking the name Nehalennia to an ancient Scythian.
 With the linguistic tools then available, Van Boxhorn attempted to bridge the already-known connections between European languages and modern Persian.

+Her cult is almost certainly older than the period from which the altars originate.

+A part of the enormous collection is on display in the National Museum of Antiquities (Netherlands).